-Mr Godfrey Charnley is a Consultant Orthopaedic Surgeon specialising in hip and knee replacement surgery.
+Mr Godfrey Charnley is a Consultant Orthopaedic Surgeon in Essex specialising in hip and knee replacement surgery.

 Mr Charnley has over 20 years' consultant experience of major hip and knee replacement surgery, especially revision surgery.
 His surgical practice encompasses both the young and the old using various technologies available.

 His practice also includes knee arthroscopy.
 In view of his expertise he is frequently called upon by lawyers and hospital trusts to give an expert opinion on joint replacement surgery issues.